>> See our most up-to-date coverage on the 2023 Paris protests, and how they’re impacting travel.

 Lastly, monitor local news stations for updates.
 The following English-language websites cover local French news.

 For additional assistance, contact the U.S. Embassy in Paris at +33 (1) 43 12 22 22 or CitizenInfo@state.gov.
 Those traveling in the south of France can contact the U.S. Consulate General in Marseille at +33 (1) 43 12 22 22 or CitizenInfoMarseille@state.gov.

 The Associated Press contributed reporting.
-This article originally appeared online on December 10, 2018; it was updated on January 8, 2019, to include current information.
+This article originally appeared online on December 10, 2018; it was updated on May 1, 2019, and again on November 17, 2019, to include current information.